Updated: Nov 11

 The natural areas surrounding Reykjavik are incredibly beautiful to behold!
 When staying in Reykjavik, you’re in a prime position to explore the stunning wider Reykjavik area.
 Taking day tours from the city, whether guided or self-guided, is a brilliant way to visit some of Iceland’s most spectacular landscapes.

 Take a walk through volcanic fields, mountainous panoramas, and geothermal oases on some of Iceland’s best hikes.
 Spending a day exploring some short hikes from Reykjavik will take you to otherworldly places!

 Soak in the nourishing blue waters of Iceland’s famous Blue Lagoon, only around a 50-minute drive from the capital or reachable on a bus excursion.
 Taking a bath in this stunning geothermal pool surrounded by dark basalt rock mountains is an experience you surely won’t forget.

-For a self-guided tour to some of Iceland’s most unforgettable scenery, you can take the Golden Circle route to visit cascading waterfalls, magnificent canyons and breathtaking volcanic craters.
+For a self-guided tour of some of Iceland’s most unforgettable scenery, you can take the Golden Circle route to visit cascading waterfalls, magnificent canyons, and breathtaking volcanic craters.

 Top Tips for Visiting Reykjavik